Our planet

 What’s at stake?

 Climate change is the defining issue of our time, and we are at a crucial moment.
-Around 30% of greenhouse gas emissions globally are attributable to the food system – encompassing agriculture and land use, processing, and transport, through to consumption and food waste.
+According to the Intergovernmental Panel on Climate Change (‘IPCC’) between 21-37% of greenhouse gas emissions globally are attributable to the food system – encompassing agriculture and land use, processing and transport, through to consumption and food waste.
 The food industry has a major role to play in helping the food system transition to a more sustainable, resilient future.

 100%